physshen/academic_pages/content/home/experience.md

         *	Learned and mastered first-principle calculation of electronic structures and phonon spectrum using VASP.
         * Developed python codes to study the nontrivial topology of rare-earth oxide superconductor LaO and found non-zero $Z_2$ invariant together with topologically protected surface states.
         * Analyzed the energy splitting of La orbitals in oxygen octahedron crystal fields with group theory and identified the 5d to 4f orbital transition accounts for the band inversion.
-        * Co-authored paper: Electronic structure of rare-earth binary oxide superconductor LaO now under review in Physical Review B.
+        * Co-authored paper: Electronic structure of rare-earth binary oxide superconductor LaO now under review in Physical Review B as Letter.

   - title: Two-dimensional superconductivity at oxide interfaces
     company: Supervised by Prof. Wei Li